 With all three kinds of anesthesia, medical staff should be aware of the risks to the patient.

 Studies have looked at anesthesia-related mistakes and mortality rates in the US.
-The main causes for complications are:
+The main causes of complications are:

 There are risks for any surgery and there are risks when anesthesia is involved.
 Surgeons and doctors must obtain full patient medical histories so they know potential complications a patient may develop ahead of time.